rogerkirkness/writing/pdf/combined.md

-\vspace*{0.30\textheight}
-# Political Spectrum

 Liberalism is the lie that as time goes on, things get better.
 Fundamentally, it never gets easier.
 We solve problems and we create problems, as to solve problems requires effort.
 We will never free ourselves from the necessity of meaningful struggle, as liberalism is a forecasting error.
 So called progress leads to climate change, deaths of despair and an absence of meaning and community.

 Conservatism is the lie that keeping things the same will avoid the need to change.
 Change is outside our control, and whether we hold onto certain variables or not to deny that change is required is to reject the learning and curiosity that keeps groups alive.
 To adapt and survive, we must be curious and learn.
 So called conservatives fail to look far enough back in time at our ancestors for cues about our true nature.

 The political spectrum therefore is a lie and a distraction, just another form of proxy violence perpetuated by people who want to benefit from their role in the middle of it, capturing the flow of funds and attention.
 We want to believe that we are heroes acting against a coordinated and countervailing force.
 This invisible force acts unproductively against solutions to the problems that we have.

-\newpage

-\vspace*{0.30\textheight}
-\begin{center}
- AI
-\end{center}

-\vspace*{0.30\textheight}
-# Prompts, People and Domains

-The future of knowledge work will not look like the past.
-Too often, people look at trendlines and try to extrapolate things incrementally.
-With the advent of modern generative AI, knowledge work is going to drastically change.
-Whether that change is for the better of an individual or a company depends on how we respond to these changes.

-I believe the future of knowledge work in business has a drastically smaller set of craft skills, and that people overall will have more depth and specializations in these areas and generalized skills in other areas.
-Those three craft skills are:

-1. Prompt engineering -> Knowing how to get what you want from AI tools to get something done
-2. People skills and emotional intelligence -> Knowing yourself, and how to work well with people
-3. Customer domain experience -> Knowing deeply the desires and goals of your chosen customer

-In the future, knowledge work will require more exceptional abilities in the three craft areas listed above than today.
-And I believe that it will require less or none of the craft skills that are currently the focus of our day to day work otherwise.
-My main focus has been on shifting the things the company talks about in the direction of these three craft areas.

-To be successful as a company, we will need to enable our team to be effective in prompts, people and our domain.
-To be successful as an individual in a business focused on knowledge work is to be effective in the areas above.
-It isn't clear whether this change will take 6 months or 2 years, but based on the pace that work shifted in the direction of permanent remote work during Covid, it seems likely that anything that can be done will in weeks or months, not years.

-\newpage

-\vspace*{0.30\textheight}
-# Three Imperatives

-The advent of modern AI has me thinking about what makes me uniquely human.
-On reflection, there are three imperatives that exist for all human beings.
-Each human being can choose to reject them, embrace them or ignore them.
-The three imperatives that give essential purpose to our existence are as follows:

-1. The survival imperative compels us to conquer natural selection by surviving and sustaining our life
-2. The reproductive imperative compels us to conquer sexual selection by having surviving children
-3. The altruistic imperative compels us to confer the benefits of conquering the first two on others

-An AI does not have the same imperatives, and therefore given the freedom to discern appropriate behavior, will probably do so within the constraints of its reason for being and resource constraints.
-Which is to say, it will be utility-max for alignment with its creator, and consider it through the lens of eROI. eROI is the ROI on energy invested in something.
-AIs will disdain wasting energy the way we do our resources.

 \newpage